sneaky2cats/goonCave/README.md

-# 🎮 goonCave
+# 🐻 goonCave

 A personal learning log for Linux and cybersecurity fundamentals.

-This repo is my external brain — a place to capture and reference what I'm learning, especially commands and concepts from "Linux Basics for Hackers" and my HackTheBox journey.
+This repo is a desperate attempt to store and track information I deem important, as I learn and experiment with things I am bound to forget, next time I distro hop and lose my files or start another windows gaming binge that should steal another year of my sorry existence.

 ## 📚 What's Inside

-- **LINUX/** — Linux fundamentals, commands, and concepts
+- **LINUX/** — commands, scripts, painful nvidia ordeals
-- **HACKING/** — Hacking techniques, reconnaissance, scanning, vulnerabilities
-- **HACKTHEBOX/** — HackTheBox machine writeups and lessons learned
-- **PROGRESS.md** — Track what I'm learning and milestones

 ## 🚀 Quick Navigation